farhanmn/express-boilerplate/README.md

 # Express Boilerplate

-An Express Boilerplate with Javascript ES6 style and Knex
+An Express Boilerplate with Javascript ES6 (module) style and Knex

 ## Installation